Electric Clothing Vendors

 http://www.webbikeworld.com/r3/heated-jacket/

-Jett makes the best battery operated (non 12v) vest.
+Jett makes the best battery operated (non 12v) vest utilizing infrared heated panels.
 The second link is a review.

 http://www.jett.us.com/

-EXO makes an excellent (if pricey) vest.
-The second link is a review.
+EXOČ makes an excellent (if pricey) vest, jacket and glove utilizing a wireless "self regulating" heating fabric.
+The third link is a review.

 http://exo2.info/pages/Engeland/stormridereng.htm